sambitpoddar/ninjaprobe/README.md

 ## Disclaimer

-NinjaProbe is intended for educational purposes only.
+Ninja Probe is intended for educational purposes only.
 The use of this tool for any malicious or illegal activities is strictly prohibited.
-The author of NinjaProbe shall not be liable for any damages or legal consequences resulting from the misuse of this tool.
+The author of Ninja Probe shall not be liable for any damages or legal consequences resulting from the misuse of this tool.

 ---